I-Kakashi-I/CRUD/README.md

-# CRUD-PHP
+# CRUD-Web App

 CRUD is creat, read, update, delete project.

-this project is the crud example by using PHP.
+this project is the crud example by using PHP, HTML, Css, Js.